MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-powershell-configure-user.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 You can connect to Azure Stack with PowerShell to manage Azure Stack resources.
-For example, you can use PowerShell to subscribe to offers, create virtual machines, and deploy Azure Resource Manager templates.
+For example, you can use PowerShell to subscribe to offers, create virtual machines (VMs), and deploy Azure Resource Manager templates.

 To get setup:
   - Make sure you have the requirements.